Want to learn how to negotiate?

 It’s the brain’s way of dealing with the conflicting ideas of “the buyer is the enemy” and the contrary “the buyer nicely asked me for a favor, what a nice person”.
 The brain deals with it by changing its preconceived notions about you by eliminating you as a threat.
 Does this sound complicated and far-fetched?
 It’s a common tenet in social psychology.

-So now that we’ve established some background, let’s take a look at the steps to negotiating a housing purchase.
+So now that we’ve established some background, let’s take a look at the steps to negotiating the purchase of a home.

 Before the Offer